RANKED: Every actor who's played Batman, from best to worst

+Warner Bros./’Batman v Superman’Ben Affleck in ‘Batman v Superman: Dawn of Justice.’

-Now that we’ve seen “Batman v Superman: Dawn of Justice” (opening March 25), with its new look at the Dark Knight as Ben Affleck takes over the character, it’s time to take stock of the best — and the worst — Batmans we’ve seen in movies and TV.
+With “Batman v Superman: Dawn of Justice” (opening March 25) giving us a new look at The Dark Knight with Ben Affleck taking over the character, it’s time to take stock of the best — and the worst — Batmans we’ve seen in movies and TV.

 Business Insider Emails & Alerts